surniaulula/wpsso/README.md

 <li>Custom settings and meta tag values for each Post, Page, and custom post type.</li>
 <li>Options to exclude specific Google / SEO, Open Graph, and Twitter Card meta tags.</li>
 <li>Support for embedded videos in content text (iframe and object HTML tags).</li>
-<li><strong>Integrates with 3rd party plugins and services for additional image, video, product, and content information</strong> (see <a href="http://surniaulula.com/codex/plugins/wpsso/notes/modules/">About Pro Modules</a> and <a href="http://surniaulula.com/codex/plugins/wpsso/installation/integration/">Integration Notes</a> for details).
+<li><strong>Integrates with 3rd party plugins and services for additional image, video, product, and content information</strong> (see <a href="http://wpsso.com/codex/plugins/wpsso/notes/modules/">About Pro Modules</a> and <a href="http://wpsso.com/codex/plugins/wpsso/installation/integration/">Integration Notes</a> for details).
 The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are detected.

 <ul>
-<li>Plugins
+<li>Supported 3rd Party Plugins

 <ul>
 <li>All in One SEO Pack</li>